Pearson BTEC HNC in Healthcare Practice

 - Anatomy and Physiology for Health and Ill-Health

 6 hours contact time to include practical classes, lecturers, workshops or tutorials.

 Maximum of 1.5 hours per week average over the academic year.

-11 hours maximum studying and preparing assessments in your own time per week, including use of online materials.
+11 hours maximum studying and preparing assessment in your own time per week including use of online materials.

-This will require you to attend College for 1 day a week and to attend your vocational placement to complete the 225 hours through the 2 years.
+This will require you to attend College 1 day a week and to attend your vocational placement to complete the 225 hours through 2 years.

 General Entry Requirements:

 - GCSE English Language Grade C or above OR Pass in Level 2 Essential Skills Literacy